-Province or territory Data limitation New Brunswick Between 2011 and 2013, the New Brunswick Pharmaceutical Society (now the New Brunswick College of Pharmacists) was unable to differentiate Location of Graduation (Canada and international) for pharmacists in New Brunswick.
+Province or territory Data limitation Newfoundland and Labrador Between 2020 and 2021, there was a decrease in the number of pharmacists due to the absence of a Memorial University of Newfoundland graduating class in 2021.
+New Brunswick Between 2012 and 2013, the New Brunswick Pharmaceutical Society (now the New Brunswick College of Pharmacists) was unable to differentiate Location of Graduation (Canada and international) for pharmacists in New Brunswick.
 Canadian and international graduate data is not available for those years.
-Ontario In 2011, the University of Waterloo had its first graduating cohort since its accreditation.
 Northwest Territories In 2014, Years Since Graduation was not reported due to a high proportion of missing values.